Perfect Diet - Perfect Nutrition

 ² Reginster JY, Meunier PJ.
 Strontium ranelate phase 2 dose-ranging studies: PREVOS and STRATOS studies.
 Osteoporosis Int 2003; 14(Suppl 3):S56-S65.

-Phosphorus, Folic Acid, Boron, Zinc and Silicon
+Phosphorus, Folic Acid, Boron, Zinc, and Silicon

 Caution:

 Silicon is normally sold as silica (silicon dioxide).
 It is absent in many multivitamin and mineral supplements, and 3 to 6 mg per day should be taken to prevent loss of bone density.
-It also assists in the development of better cartilage, joints and blood vessels.
-Silicon may also reduce the amount of aluminum in brain cells and may be beneficial in the prevention of Alzheimer's disease.
+It also assists in the development of better cartilage, joints, and blood vessels.
+Silicon may also reduce the amount of aluminum in brain cells and be beneficial in the prevention of Alzheimer's disease.

 Carbohydrates cause Alzheimer's disease in mice studies.